yessinedev/finoria/README.md

 bugs:
- - sale/purchase status should be removed front and back
+ - sale/purchase, bon de commande status field should be removed front and back
  - remise globale should be removed from quote
  - when converting a quote to invoice, a sale should be created with the quote's items